open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>procMount</b></td>
         <td>string</td>
         <td>
           procMount denotes the type of proc mount to use for the containers.
-The default is DefaultProcMount which uses the container runtime defaults for readonly paths and masked paths.
-This requires the ProcMountType feature flag to be enabled.
-Note that this field cannot be set when spec.os.name is windows.<br/>
+The default is DefaultProcMount which uses the container runtime defaults for readonly paths and masked paths.<br/>
         </td>
         <td>false</td>
       </tr><tr>